 Microsoft tries very hard to provide clarity regarding Windows 11 hardware requirements.
 Recently, the company revised some of its policies and decided to let users with older unsupported computers clean-install Windows 11 using official ISOs and Media Creation Tool (it also allowed a single Intel 7th gen CPU in Surface Studio 2 to run Windows 11 officially).
-Still, it remains unknown how Microsoft will treat those running Windows 11 on unsupported hardware.
-Microsoft cannot distinctly say whether users will get proper updates or not.
-At least, the company appears to plan to warn people about the potential risks of using Windows 11 on computers that do not meet minimum hardware requirements.

 The Verge reports that an attempt to install Windows 11 preview on a PC with Intel Core i7-7700K ended up with Microsoft asking the user to sign a waiver and acknowledge potential compatibility issues or even void the manufacturer warranty.
 Also, the message vaguely says that "your PC won't be entitled to receive updates."

 Windows 11 Setup

 What needs your attention

 The following things need your attention to continue the installation and keep your Windows settings, personal files, and apps.

 This PC doesn't meet the minimum system requirements for running Windows 11 - these requirements help ensure a more reliable and higher quality experience.
 Installing Windows 11 on this PC is not recommended and may result in compatibility issues.
 If you proceed with installing Windows 11, your PC will no longer be supported and won't be entitled